ice-wm/man/icewmbg.md

     DesktopBackgroundMultihead - One background over all monitors CycleBackgroundsPeriod     - Seconds between cycling over backgrounds

-If these settings are set in the `preferences` file, then they can be overridden by the theme in the theme defaults file.
-Most themes don't mess with desktop background settings.
-To prevent this, set these preferences in the `prefoverride` file instead.
+If these settings are set in the `preferences` file, they can be overridden by the theme in the theme defaults file.
+To prevent this, set these preferences in `prefoverride` instead.
 See [icewm-prefoverride(5)](icewm-prefoverride).

+## WORK SPACES

-Each work space can have its own image.
+Each work space can have a unique image.
 Specify multiple images to **DesktopBackgroundImage** separated by comma's.
 Or give at least one directory with images.
 The images are assigned to each work space in the order given.
 When icewm changes work space, the running icewmbg